uncefact/spec-untp/website/docs/specification/ConformityCredential.md

         "auditor": {...}
       }
     ]
-  }
 ```

-Conformity assessments are included in the DCC as an array of UNTP `Declaration` structures.
-The same structure is re-used for third party assessments in UNTP Digital Product Passport (DPP).
-Please refer to the [declarations structure](SustainabilityVocabularyCatalog.md#declarations-structure) for further information and examples.

 To help understand the difference between a `Scheme` that defines the scope of the overall attestation and the `Criterion` that defines the rules for a specific conformity assessment, an example can help.